 Spring is in the air – and so are allergens.
 And also bacteria, mold, and virus-causing germs.
-But we aren’t talking about the air outside; we’re talking about your home’s indoor air.
+But we aren’t talking about outdoor air; we’re talking about your home’s indoor air.

 Since this time of year is peak season for asthma and allergy sufferers, the Asthma and Allergy Foundation of America has declared May as National Asthma and Allergy Awareness Month.

-Over 50 million Americans suffer from allergies and 24 million deal with asthma.
-So in May, we're calling out sneezes so you can call in the Experts, for FREE.
-Call Coastal Service Experts today to get a FREE home air quality and comfort analysis at 912-208-2399 or schedule your appointment online
+Over 40 million Americans live with allergies and 24 million are affected by asthma.
+So in May, we want to help you stop the sneezes for FREE.
+Call Coastal Service Experts right now to get a FREE home air quality and comfort analysis at 912-208-2399 or schedule your appointment online

 .
 Your complimentary air quality and comfort analysis is the starting point to begin assessing your indoor air pollution.

 Learn more about how you can help reduce allergy symptoms inside your home at StopTheSneezes.com.
 Here are some other suggestions from Coastal Service Experts:

 If your or your loved ones’ immune systems are compromised or not as strong as desired, investing in a HEPA (High Efficiency Particular Air) filtration system may be the choice for you.
 Even if you consider your allergies to be pretty minimal, people are often shocked by the nearly immediate change in how they feel after changing to a high-efficiency air filtration system.